 - After arriving at the Day Surgery centre or Surgical Admissions Lounge you will be seen by a nurse.
 They will ask you questions, and take your pulse, blood pressure, and temperature. - You will have wristbands put on showing your identity and other details. - You may be asked to change into a cotton theatre gown and your dressing gown. - You may be seen by a member of the surgeon's team, who will ask further questions and examine you briefly. - Where appropriate the site of the operation will be marked. - You will be asked to sign your consent form, if this has not already been done.
 Use this time to ask hospital staff any further questions or raise concerns.
 Remember that you can withdraw your consent for treatment at any time. - If you are having a general anaesthetic, the anaesthetist will put a very small tube (called a cannula) into a vein in your hand or arm.
 If you are having a local anaesthetic, you will be given an injection or eye drops to numb the area that is going to be operated on.
-For further information about your anaesthetic, please ask a member of staff for a copy of the You and your anaesthetic.
+More information is available in the You and your anaesthetic leaflet (/you-and-your-anaesthetic).